wurei/mysql4redis/README.md

 # mysql2redis
 The mysql plugin for redis.

-I found this https://github.com/dawnbreaks/mysql2redis, but dependencies apr, so rewrite it ^^.
+I found this https://github.com/dawnbreaks/mysql2redis, but dependencies apr<href="">, so rewrite it ^^.

 hiredis:https://github.com/redis/hiredis